 Developing a successful training program can be a daunting task.
-Have you covered everything that you need to whilst keeping your learners engaged?
+Have you covered everything that you need to, whilst keeping your learners engaged?
 What types of content and formats will they better respond to?
 What if they tell you they understand it but they actually don’t and an accident happens?

-Every trainer feels personally responsible for their learners when they’re adopting new training and for those in high-risk industries, there’s a very serious reality behind the importance of mission-critical training being learnt successfully.
+Every trainer feels personally responsible for their learners when they’re adopting new training.
+And for those in high-risk industries, there’s a very serious reality behind the importance of mission-critical training being learnt successfully.

 The truth is, creating a training program that every learner can pick up easily the first time around is difficult.
 This is often due to something called cognitive overload - a situation where the trainer presents too much information or too many tasks simultaneously which in turn overwhelms the learner.
 This results in the learner being unable to process new information, ultimately compromising the learning effectiveness.

-In today's market - companies are continually updating their traditional training programs to make them more engaging, safe and self-directed through simulation and scenario-based eLearning platforms, we discuss this in more detail, here:
+In today's market, companies are continually updating their traditional training programs to make them more engaging, safe and self-directed through simulation and scenario-based eLearning platforms.
+We discuss this in more detail, here:

 ● Forgetting previously learned information